 It’s important that your homeowners insurance adequately protects your Missouri home.
 To find out if you have sufficient coverage, or to look for a more competitive rate, call an insurance expert at [mapi-phone-link /].
 Ask them to review the insurance you have for your home and run a policy comparison.

 Why do these aspects matter?
 They all relate to risk.
-If your insurance provider determines that these factors make your home riskier to insure, you’ll probably end up spending more for your homeowners insurance policy.
+If your insurance provider determines that these factors make you more likely to file insurance claims, you’ll probably end up spending more for your homeowners insurance policy.
 You do have some control over these risks, however.
 For instance, installing extra security measures like motion-sensor lights, security systems, or surveillance cameras can result in a lower premium because there is less of a chance that your insurance company will have to pay for stolen property.

 The majority of Missouri home insurance companies have multiple coverage options to pick between; here are a couple of those options: